-of algorithms [1].
+In so-called man-at-the-end (MATE) software attacks, attackers target assets embedded in software.
+By means of reverse engineering they try to steal confidential information, such as embedded cryptographic keys or intellectual property in the form of algorithms (Falcarin et al., 2011).
 They also use reverse engineering techniques as a preparatory step towards tampering with the software to break its integrity, e.g., to break license checks.
 MATE attackers can mount sophisticated attacks, as they can tamper with software and data in their labs, where they have all kinds of software aids, such as debuggers, tracers, emulators, and customized operating systems; and hardware aids such as developer boards with (JTAG-based) hardware debuggers.
-The latest BSA Global Software Piracy Study states that 39% of software installed on computers worldwide is not licensed, amounting to \$52 billion in losses; in particular, 98% of mobile apps lack binary code protection and they can be easily reverse engineered and tampered with.
+The latest BSA Global Software Piracy Study1 states that 39% of software installed on computers worldwide is not licensed, amounting to \$52 billion https://doi.org/10.1016/j.jss.2018.12.025 0164-1212/© 2019 Elsevier Inc. All rights reserved. in losses; in particular, 98% of mobile apps lack binary code protection and they can be easily reverse engineered and tampered with2.